noise-lab/censorship-course/docs/activities/ddos.md

 them through trusted partners, without implying endorsement from all partner organizations.
 The goal is to ensure that the internet can continue to be used as a tool for spreading and expanding ideas, without being hindered by malicious traffic.
+You can read more about project Galileo in [this retrospective](https://blog.cloudflare.com/celebrating-11-years-of-project-galileo-global-impact/) that the comany wrote in 2025.

 ## Part 1: Investigate Project Galileo

-1. Visit the Project Galileo website and read the information about the program.
+1. Visit the [Project Galileo](https://www.cloudflare.com/galileo/) website and read the information about the program.
 2. What is the goal of Project Galileo?
 3. What are the types of services that Project Galileo offers?